 As of summer 2020, the University is collecting information on current cases from people who have self-reported to C19HealthReport@uchicago.edu.
-The University’s plans for Autumn Quarter 2020 call for COVID-19 testing of everyone living in University residence halls upon their arrival, and mandatory weekly testing of unvaccinated members of the University community, including students, faculty, other academic appointees, postdoctoral researchers, and staff.
+The University’s plans for the 2020-21 academic year call for COVID-19 testing of everyone living in University residence halls upon their arrival, and mandatory weekly testing of unvaccinated members of the University community, including students, faculty, other academic appointees, postdoctoral researchers, and staff.
 Voluntary testing will be available for vaccinated members of the community as well.
 The University will continue to provide information on current cases as we receive more data from testing.

 The University has established this protocol for addressing confirmed or suspected COVID-19 exposures.

-All reports made to C19HealthReport@uchicago.edu of a UChicago community member who has been exposed to COVID-19 or tested positive will be forwarded to the University’s Contact Tracing Team.
-A Contact Tracer will be assigned to interview each individual with confirmed COVID-19 to determine if they have been in close contact with other members of the University community.
+All reports made to C19HealthReport@uchicago.edu of a UChicago community member who has been exposed to COVID-19 or tested positive are forwarded to the University’s Contact Tracing Team.
+A Contact Tracer is assigned to interview each individual with confirmed COVID-19 to determine if they have been in close contact with other members of the University community.